sbamin/sitebuilder/update_sitebuilder.md

 *   Confirm using `docker images` that IMAGE ID of a built image, `foo/sitebuilder:1.4.2` matches with aliases created above.

 *   Push images to docker hub and/or github packages.
+For github container registry, see [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) on authentication.

 ```sh
 docker push foo/sitebuilder:1.4.2